broadinstitute/cromwell/README.md

 }
 ```

-Generate a template `inputs.json` file with the `inputs` subcommand:
+Generate a template `hello.json` file with the `inputs` subcommand:

 ```
-$ java -jar target/scala-2.11/cromwell-0.5.jar inputs test.wdl
+$ java -jar target/scala-2.11/cromwell-0.7.jar inputs hello.wdl
 {
   "test.hello.name": "String"
 }
 ```

+WDL has a concept of fully-qualified names.
+In the above output, `test.hello.name` is a fully-qualified name which should be read as: the `name` input on the `hello` call within workflow `test`.
+Fully-qualified names are used to unambiguously refer to specific elements of a workflow.
+All inputs are specified by fully-qualified names and all outputs are returned as fully-qualified names.

-Modify this and save it to `inputs.json`:
+Modify this and save it to `hello.json`:

 ```
 {